camconn/Probot/README.md

 lightweight, and doesn't require much resources.
 On a default install with everything enabled, Probot uses less than 30 MB of memory.
 **Reliable** - Probot has over 1500 hours of continual usage (without crashing) under it's belt.
-Moreover, in the even something *does* go wrong, Probot can automatically **Hack 'N Slash** - Probot's plugin system is designed to easily used and allows you to quickly be up and running with custom plugins.
+Moreover, in the even something *does* go wrong, Probot can automatically recover from faulty plugins or internall errors.
+**Hack 'N Slash** - Probot's plugin system is designed to easily used and allows you to quickly be up and running with custom plugins.
 **Reload and load plugins without restarting** - Probot is able to reload, and change